Orange-OpenSource/Datavenue-NodeJS-SDK/README.md

 ## Sample usage

-First, you need a Datavenue Account : https://datavenue.orange.com
+First, you need an Orange Partner account : https://datavenue.orange.com (getting started)

 Clone the projet on github, go to Sample directory and run node: